HIGHLIGHTS-Tennis-French Open day eight | Sports-Games

 - France

-Highlights of the eighth day at the French Open, the second Grand Slam of the year, on Sunday (times GMT): 1204 FERNANDEZ SEES OFF ANISIMOVA
+Highlights of the eighth day at the French Open, the second Grand Slam of the year, on Sunday (times GMT): 1351 GAUFF DOWNS MERTENS

-U.S. Open runner-up Leylah Fernandez advanced to the quarter-finals in Paris for the first time after clinching a 6-3 4-6 6-3 win over Amanda Anisimova in just under two hours.
-Fernandez, 19, will take on Martina Trevisan after the Italian beat Aliaksandra Sasnovich 7-6(10) 7-5.
+American 18-year-old Coco Gauff advanced to the quarter-finals in Paris for the second straight year with a 6-4 6-0 win over Belgian 31st seed Elise Mertens.
+1346 DJOKOVIC EASES PAST SCHWARTZMAN

-0910 PLAY UNDERWAY Play began under sunny skies at Roland Garros, with the temperature hovering around 13 degrees Celsius (56 degrees Fahrenheit).
+World number one Novak Djokovic reached the quarter-finals for the 16th time after the Serbian defeated Argentine 15th seed Diego Schwartzman 6-1 6-3 6-3.
+Djokovic will face either Rafa Nadal or Felix Auger-Aliassime in the next round.

 READ MORE: French Open order of play on Sunday